SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Libraries/utils.rst

      - Number of register stages used to avoid metastability (default=2)

-There is also an ``ResetCtrl.asyncAssertSyncDeassertDrive`` version of tool which directly assign the ``clockDomain`` reset with the filtred value.
+There is also an ``ResetCtrl.asyncAssertSyncDeassertDrive`` version of tool which directly assign the ``clockDomain`` reset with the filtered value.

 Special utilities
 -----------------